Gorham House Pre-School Program

 Meghan Pomelow, Director of Preschool

-Meghan has a Bachelor of Science Degree in Social and Behavioral Science with a minor in Early Childhood Education from the University of Southern Maine.
+Meghan received her Bachelor of Science Degree in Social and Behavioral Science with a minor in Early Childhood Education from the University of Southern Maine in 2011.
 She also holds an Associate’s Degree in Early Childhood Education from Southern Maine Community College.
 Meghan began her experience at the Gorham House as an intern while completing her Associate’s Degree at SMCC.
 She was hired as a full-time teacher after completing her internship in December 2008 and became the director of the program in November 2012.
-Meghan has over ten years of experience working with preschool age children.
+Meghan has over fourteen years of experience working with preschool age children.
 Teaching children has been a dream of hers since she was very young.
 She enjoys reading, sewing, camping, and spending time with family during her free time.
 She currently resides in Standish with her Husband, Shane and Son, Connor.

 “Be a wonderful role model because you will be the window through which many children will see their future”-Thomas Mckinnon